antsmc2/webrtc_meetings/README.md

 the respective URL can be shared with all the participants who are interested in joining the call.
 The multi-participants webrtc call is only possible so far the room ID is valid.

+Solution also implements some server side push mechanism.

 ## Installation